codemagic-ci-cd/codemagic-docs/content/getting-started/projects.md

 aliases:
 ---

-With Codemagic, you can set up CI/CD for native Android or iOS, Flutter, React Native, Cordova and Ionic apps.
+With Codemagic, you can set up CI/CD for native Android or iOS, Flutter, React Native, Cordova, Ionic, and Unity mobile apps.

 The projects are configured using a highly customizable [codemagic.yaml](/yaml/yaml) configuration file which is stored in the repository.
-Alternativey, you can set up your Flutter projects in our intuitive [Flutter workflow editor](/flutter/configuration/flutter-projects).
+Alternatively, you can set up your Flutter projects in our intuitive [Flutter workflow editor](/flutter/configuration/flutter-projects).

 Here are some quick links to help you get started.